LLM-Guided Task- and Affordance-Level Exploration in Reinforcement Learning: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we present LLM-TALE, which uses LLM responses to guide exploration at both the task and affordance levels in reinforcement learning.
-We evaluate the approach in simulation against baselines that use LLM-guided reward shaping and sample-efficient RL from demonstrations.
-Results show that LLM-TALE yields successful affordance-level plans, identifies multimodality, and improves success rate and sample efficiency over the baselines.
+In this paper we introduce LLM-TALE, a framework for LLM-guided exploration at the task and affordance levels.
+We evaluate the approach in simulation against baselines based on LLM-guided reward shaping and sample-efficient reinforcement learning from demonstrations.
+LLM-TALE generates successful affordance-level plans, identifies multimodal solutions, and improves both success rate and sample efficiency over the baselines, even when only a single modality is discovered.
+The method is particularly suited for tasks with multiple affordances where the LLM lacks physical understanding.
+We demonstrate this in the motivating task \taskname{PutBox}, where the agent initially picks the box from the top but later learns to grasp it from the side, enabling successful placement without spillage.
+Real-world evaluations further demonstrate promising sim-to-real transfer.

-However, the current planning framework does not handle objects with complex geometry and is limited to simpler items such as cubes, boxes, and drawer handles.
-The method also requires access to object state, which requires object state estimators for real-world deployment.
+Despite these advantages, the current planning framework does not handle objects with complex geometry and is limited to simpler items such as cubes, boxes, and drawer handles.
+The method also requires access to object state, which requires state estimators for real-world deployment.

 To address these limitations, we plan to incorporate interactive learning in which a human provides one or a few demonstrations to help the robot plan for objects with more complex geometric relationships.
 To improve generalization, we also aim to use manipulation foundation models, such as AnyGrasp~\cite{fang2023anygrasp}, to generate affordance goals without requiring precise object-state information.